 Modern lamps are the icing on the cake of the interior design.
 The right lighting concept also increases well-being.
 We show what is important and the most beautiful brands

 In the beginning there was light.
 Over 150 years ago, an incandescent lamp and a simple on / off switch were enough to either illuminate our surroundings or plunge them into darkness.
-Since then, a lot has happened in the field of lighting design.
-Modern lamps and design concepts are the now and the future.
-We show you how to implement a modern lighting concept at home.
+Since then, however, a lot has happened in the field of lighting design.
+Modern lamps and Design concepts are the now and the future.
+We show how you can implement a modern lighting concept at home.

 Light design as a natural extension of architecture

-Both daylight and electrical lighting can be seen as natural extensions of the architecture.
-Daylight is still the best choice, primarily because it can significantly and sustainably reduce a building's energy consumption.
-However, since artificial light dominates our rooms today, it is important to be particularly careful when planning, because light affects not only the atmosphere, but also our health.
+Both daylight and electric lighting can be used as natural extensions of the Architecture to be viewed as.
+Daylight is still the best choice, mainly because it has the energy consumption of a building can significantly and sustainably reduce.
+Since today, however, mainly artificial light is ours Rooms dominates, it is important to be particularly careful when planning, because light not only influences the atmosphere, but also our health.

 This has also been researched for a long time Fraunhofer Institute and confirms the influence on human well-being: A correct light source mix supports relaxation as well as performance phases.
 In short: the biorhythm is influenced by light.
 With this knowledge, everyone can consciously do something for their health, the environment and aesthetics.